A Polish Nobleman

 A Polish Nobleman is a 1637 painting by Rembrandt depicting a man in a costume of Polish szlachta (nobility).

 The identity of the subject of the painting is unclear, and has given rise to several different interpretations.
 The view that the figure's dress is clearly Polish is not universally held and it may have been a self-portrait.

 The painting has changed owners several times, and its past owners have included Catherine II the Great and Andrew Mellon.
-It is currently located at the National Gallery of Art in Washington, D.C.
+It is now in the National Gallery of Art in Washington, D.C.

 Description

 The portrait represents a man, estimated by some to be 45 years of age, standing turned to the viewer's right, looking at the viewer with a commanding expression.
 In his uplifted right hand he holds a baton with a golden cap.
 He has a thick moustache and wears a high fur cap on which there is a golden chain with precious stones and a coat of arms in the center.
 From his ear a large pear-shaped pearl hangs from a golden pendant earring.
 He wears a reddish-brown mantle with a broad fur collar and, over it, a heavy gold chain from which the order of three horse tails, set in rich pendants, hangs on his right shoulder.
 A full light from the left falls on the right side of his face.
 The background is brownish-grey.